Jean Siméon Chardin: Life

 Chardin's work gained popularity through reproductive engravings of his genre paintings (made by artists such as François-Bernard Lépicié and P.-L. Sugurue), which brought Chardin income in the form of "what would now be called royalties".
 In 1744 he entered his second marriage, this time to Françoise-Marguerite Pouget.
 The union brought a substantial improvement in Chardin's financial circumstances.
 In 1745 a daughter, Angélique-Françoise, was born, but she died in 1746.

 In 1752 Chardin was granted a pension of 500 livres by Louis XV.
 In 1756 Chardin returned to the subject of the still life.
 At the Salon of 1759 he exhibited nine paintings; it was the first Salon to be commented upon by Denis Diderot, who would prove to be a great admirer and public champion of Chardin's work.
 Beginning in 1761, his responsibilities on behalf of the Salon, simultaneously arranging the exhibitions and acting as treasurer, resulted in a diminution of productivity in painting, and the showing of 'replicas' of previous works.
 In 1763 his services to the Académie were acknowledged with an extra 200 livres in pension.
-In 1765 he was unanimously elected associate member of the Académie des Sciences, Belles-Lettres et Arts of Rouen, but there is no evidence that he left Paris to accept the honor.
+In 1765 he was unanimously elected associate member of the Académie des sciences, belles-lettres et arts de Rouen, but there is no evidence that he left Paris to accept the honor.
 By 1770 Chardin was the 'Premier peintre du roi', and his pension of 1,400 livres was the highest in the academy.
 In the 1770s his eyesight weakened and he took to painting in pastels, a medium in which he executed portraits of his wife and himself (see Self-portrait at top right).
 His works in pastels are now highly valued.

 In 1772 Chardin's son, also a painter, drowned in Venice, a probable suicide.
 The artist's last known oil painting was dated 1776; his final Salon participation was in 1779, and featured several pastel studies.
 Gravely ill by November of that year, he died in Paris on December 6, at the age of 80.